microsoft/fhir-server/docs/SchemaMigrationTool.md

         It can be installed like this:

-        - Visual Studio setup - On the Tools menu, select Options > NuGet Package Manager > Package Sources.
+        - Visual Studio setup - Start Visual Studio as admin.
+On the Tools menu, select Options > NuGet Package Manager > Package Sources.
 Select the green plus in the upper-right corner and enter the name and source URL as below:

                 Name: InternalBuilds
                 Source: https://microsofthealthoss.pkgs.visualstudio.com/_packaging/InternalBuilds/nuget/v3/index.json

         - In the Package Manager Console, type the below command

-                PM> dotnet tool install -g Microsoft.Health.SchemaManager --add-source ./ --version [latestversion]
+                PM> dotnet tool install -g Microsoft.Health.SchemaManager --version [latestversion]

+- #### How to uninstall the tool
+    In any case, if the tool needs to be uninstalled, the command is as follows

+        PM> dotnet tool uninstall -g Microsoft.Health.SchemaManager

 - #### Commands
     The tool supports following commands: